Which Sportmix Premium Dry Recipes Get

 Even when you consider the protein-boosting effect of the flaxseed in this recipe and the corn gluten meal contained in another, this looks like the profile of a kibble containing a notable amount of meat.

-Sportmix Premium is a plant-based dog food using a moderate amount of chicken by-product or generic meat meals as its main sources of animal protein, thus earning the brand 2 stars.
+Sportmix Premium is a grain-inclusive dry dog food using a notable amount of named by-product and unnamed meat meals as its main source of animal protein, thus earning the brand 2.5 stars.